3 Beautiful Lighthouses on the Maine Coast to See

 Providing safe passage to ships entering water off the coast of Maine, an abundance of lighthouses sit along our picturesque coastlines.
 Many of these lighthouses are still active today, so their beauty can only be admired by boat or by touring the surrounding grounds.
 Certainly still worth the view, these three lighthouses on the Maine Coast are wonderful to see!

-How to See These Beautiful Lighthouses on the Maine Coast
+How to See These Beautiful Lighthouses on the Maine Coast Right Up the Road from Grey Havens Inn

 1. Seguin Island Light Station